nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 304
 00:18:37,662 --> 00:18:42,880
-[SPEAKER_05]: if i can get my content here i would look at uh
+[SPEAKER_05]: if i can get an account on Jira i would look at uh

 305
 00:18:43,147 --> 00:18:49,157